KadirKarabacak/Nuxt-Learnings/README.md

 - Nuxt Content reads the `content/` directory in your project and parses `.md, .yml, .csv and .json` files to create a file-based CMS for your application.
 - Nuxt content also allow us to write normal texts in markdown without configurate HTML, CSS or Javascript.
 Checkout the <a href="https://nuxt.com/docs/guide/directory-structure/content">documentation</a> for more information.
 - Also to able to use some `themes` in your Nuxt Content markdown you can check <a href="https://docus.dev/">Docus</a>.

+## Creating & Deleting a branch

+- `git checkout -b new_branch_name` creates a branch and `git push origin new_branch_name` sends branch to the remote repository.
+- `git branch -d branch_name` deletes current branch and `git push origin --delete branch_name`. deletes the branch from the remote repository.